ttopper/CPSC128/docs/M08_Persistence/15-the-main-event-loop.md

 processors, spreadsheets, etc.) spend almost all of their time waiting for the user to do something and then just follow a clear set of rules to determine what routine to fire as a result.
-"The main event loop" is just jargon, not a deep idea, but its jargon you should know, and even use, e.g. in interviews.
+"The main event loop" is just jargon, not a deep idea, but it's jargon you should know, and even use, e.g. in interviews.